SwastikSarkar001/Techknowcradle/README.md

 1) Unique Registration Form for booking tickets.
 2) Events Section where events can be displayed easily.
-3) After registration data can be obtained either by Object or JSON format.
+3) After registration data is stored in a secured MongoDB database.

 ## Limitations and Future Upgrades

-1) Frontend only website.
-Backend will be made later.
-2) Preloader will be made soon.
-3) Some more performance optimisations required.
+1) Some more performance optimisations required.
-4) Not mobile responsive.
+2) Not mobile responsive.
 Only for large screens.

 ## Screenshots